 There is no doubt that PFAS can cause significant damage to the immune system as a whole and it's becoming harder and harder to argue against the connection between these dangerous chemicals and lymphoma.

-Hundreds of military bases across the US where thousands of service members and their families live and work have been contaminated for years with per- and poly-fluoroalkyl substances contained in AFFF foam used to attack flammable liquid pool fires.
-Firefighting foams can reach a waterway via runoff into a stream or the foam can migrate through the soil into the groundwater with the possible release to a waterway.
+Hundreds of military bases across the US where thousands of service members and their families live and work have been contaminated for years with per- and poly-fluoroalkyl substances contained in AFFF foamused to attack flammable liquid pool fires.

 A main area of consideration is biodegradation, the measure of how completely PFAS breaks down in the environment.
-The potential for this to happen is a function of the volume of firefighting foam discharged, the soil type, and the depth and volume of groundwater.
+The potential for this to happen is a function of the volume of firefighting foam discharged, and the soil type

-With a baseline for safety of only 70 parts per trillion, the groundwater in more than 126 military installations had been tested to contain more than 800.000 ppt of PFOS and PFOA.
+With a baseline for safety of only 70 parts per trillion, the tests of the soil at more than 126 military installations revealed PFAS levels at 800,000 parts per billion of PFOS and PFOA.
 PFOA and PFOS-containing foam is only now being phased out by the Army, while the Air Force, Marines, and Navy will start replacing it later in the year.

 Lymphoma can sometimes be difficult to diagnose because many of the early symptoms are not specific.
 Some people may have no noticeable signs while others might have a low-grade fever.
 Oftentimes, these signs and symptoms are mild.
 That makes them easy to overlook.
 Usually, there are swollen lymph nodes, but the node may not be visible or felt by the person or a healthcare provider.